Atanu8250/Google-docs-clone/README.md

 # Google-docs-clone
 Company assignment of [App Avangers](https://www.appavengers.co/)

 Google-docs-clone (DOC DEPOT), here you can create your own docs and can see other's public docs.
-Can collaborate remotely in a doc, changes will be applied in real-time
+Can collaborate remotely in a doc from the same user's account, changes will be applied in real-time